luisbruno92/casTelloPy/README.md

 A la fecha no se brinda soporte para el "modo enjambre" de los drones.
 Para desarrollos que involucren dicha modalidad, visitar proyecto DJITelloPY de DAMIÀ FUENTES ESCOTÉ.

-*As of the current date no support for the drone's "swarm mode" is provided.
-For developments that involve such modality, visit DAMIÀ FUENTES ESCOTÉ's DJITelloPy project. *
+*As of the current date no support for the drone's 'swarm mode' is provided.
+For developments that involve such modality, visit DAMIÀ FUENTES ESCOTÉ's DJITelloPy project.*

 ## AUTOR / AUTHOR